 Physical presence/Substantial nexus - Retail sales

-For businesses making retail sales into Washington, a person has a substantial nexus with this state if the person has a physical presence Washington in the current or preceding calendar year.
+For businesses making retail sales into Washington, a person has a substantial nexus with this state if the person has a physical presence in Washington in the current or preceding calendar year.
 For nexus purposes, a person is physically present in Washington if the person has property or employees in Washington.
 A person is also physically present in Washington if the person, either directly or through an agent or other representative, engages in activities to establish or maintain a market for its products in Washington.
 See RCW 82.04.067(6).

 A few examples of nexus-creating activities include, but are not limited to:

 - Soliciting sales in Washington through employees or other representatives

 - Installing or assembling goods in Washington, either by employees or other representatives

 - Maintaining a stock of goods in Washington

 - Renting or leasing tangible personal property in Washington

 - Providing services in Washington

 - Constructing, installing, repairing, maintaining real property or tangible personal property in Washington